ariassd/easy-rest2amq/readme.md

 ![](assets/header.png)

-# Easy Rest2Postman
+# Easy Rest2AQM

-## Use postman to send rabbit messages
+## Use REST API to send rabbit messages

 #### Use cases